at Advocates for Children

 - Extraordinary or emergency assistance needed to enable homeless children and youths to attend school.

-For a more complete description of these activities, please see Section 723(d) of the McKinney-Vento Act below.
+For a more complete description of these activities, please see section 11433(d) of the McKinney-Vento Act.
 Grant funds may also be used to provide other activities not listed above.
 For more information about allowable activities, please contact the Homeless Education Program at the State Education Department at (518) 473-0295.

 Find answers to commonly asked questions about the McKinney-Vento Grant Program.